VForWaTer/tool-specs/docs/parameter.md

 [Tool](./tool.md) on runtime.
 The sum of all passed `Parameters` make up the *parameterization* or *parametrization* of a tool execution.

-All tools define their `Parameter` in the `tool.yml`.
-This is the blueprint about the parameter values that are acceptable or required along with specification about values ranges.
+All tools define their `Parameters` in the `tool.yml`.
+This is the blueprint about the parameter values that are acceptable or required along with specification about value ranges.
 The *parameterization* is file based and defaults to `/in/parameters.json`.
 The JSON format is mandatory.

 ## Missing parameterization